kulcsarrudolf/pasztor.at/content/blog/2018-02-08-docker-101-anatomy.md

 However, if you want to run more than one program inside a container, you need to be careful since your init program then needs to fulfill the obligations outlined above.

+{{% warning %}}
-> **Danger:** shell scripts are tricky to get right as init programs.
-Instead, you should use something like
-> supervisord if you need to run multiple applications in your container.
-The rkt container runtime has a workaround
-> for this, but it's not without its drawbacks.
+**Danger:** shell scripts are tricky to get right as init programs.
+Instead, you should use something like supervisord if you need to run multiple applications in your container.
+The rkt container runtime has a workaround for this, but it's not without its drawbacks.
+{{% /warning %}}

 In all cases, your program must handle signals correctly.
 (So it must stop if it receives a `SIGTERM`, for example.)

+{{% warning %}}
-> **Danger:** if your programs does not handle signals correctly, it will be killed without the ability to shut down
-> properly when the container is stopped.
+**Danger:** if your programs does not handle signals correctly, it will be killed without the ability to shut down properly when the container is stopped.
+{{% /warning %}}

 ### Docker on other systems